MicrosoftDocs/azure-docs/articles/load-balancer/load-balancer-overview.md

 *Figure: Balancing multi-tier applications by using both public and internal Load Balancer*

-For more information on the individual load balancer components, see [Azure Load Balancer components and limitations](./concepts-limitations.md)
+For more information on the individual load balancer components, see [Azure Load Balancer components and limitations](./concepts-limitations.md).

->[!NOTE]
-> Azure provides a suite of fully managed load-balancing solutions for your scenarios.
-If you need high-performance, low-latency, Layer-7 load balancing, see [What is Azure Application Gateway?](../application-gateway/overview.md) If you're looking for global DNS load balancing, see [What is Traffic Manager?](../traffic-manager/traffic-manager-overview.md) Your end-to-end scenarios may benefit from combining these solutions.
->
-> For an Azure load-balancing options comparison, see [Overview of load-balancing options in Azure](https://docs.microsoft.com/azure/architecture/guide/technology-choices/load-balancing-overview).

 ## Why use Azure Load Balancer?
 With Standard Load Balancer, you can scale your applications and create highly available services.